10 Effective Tips to Reduce Water and Sewer Bill

 3. Shut Off the Faucet When Not in Use

-The same rule of shutting off the water when not in use applies when you’re brushing your teeth, washing your face, or shaving.
+The same rule of shutting off the water when not in use applies when brushing your teeth, washing your face, or shaving.

 Letting the water run for a few seconds might seem inconsequential, but collectively, it will significantly increase your water bill.